The Best Apple Deals: Save on AirPods, iPads, MacBooks and More

 Best Apple AirPods Deals

-Apple's first-gen AirPods Pro are over $50 off right now.
-If you prefer over-ear headphones, Amazon’s AirPods sale also includes the noise cancelling AirPods Max in silver for nearly $70 off.
+Apple's first-gen AirPods Pro are $59 off right now and bestselling second-gen AirPods are $60 off.
+If you prefer over-ear headphones, Amazon’s AirPods sale also includes the noise cancelling AirPods Max in silver for nearly $50 off.

 These noise-canncelling headphones have knit-mesh canopy and memory foam ear cushions to give you an exceptional fit for your ears.